PHPCSStandards/PHPCSStandards.github.io/wiki/Coding-Standard-Tutorial.md

 </ruleset>
 ```

 > The ruleset.xml can be left quite small, as it is in this example coding standard.
-For information about the other features that the ruleset.xml provides, see the [[Annotated ruleset.xml]].
+For information about the other features that the ruleset.xml provides, see the [[Annotated ruleset]].

 ## Creating the Sniff